Murder of Phyllis Reiger: Peter Reiger's newspaper interview

 After McQuade's trial, Reiger's father Peter agreed to a newspaper interview with the Truth newspaper where he said that his daughter had planned a career in nursing and was preparing to leave for Mackay with references to show prospective employers.
 Talking about McQuade, Peter Reiger said that he seemed to be "a nice enough chap at times" who would often visit on Sunday evenings when he and Phyllis would have a "sing-song".
-However, he said that McQuade "was a jealous sort of man" who would threaten former prisoners from the gaol where he worked if they went into the Excelsior Hotel and talk to Phyllis.
+However, he said that McQuade "was a jealous sort of man" who would threaten former prisoners from the gaol where he worked if they went into the Excelsior Hotel and talked to Phyllis.
 Peter Reiger claimed McQuade had said: "Fancy those fellows talking to Phyllis.
 Just wait till they get back to prison and I'll put them in their place."
-Peter Reiger also expressed sympathy for May McQuade who described her as an "innocent victim" who he couldn't help feeling sorry for.
+Peter Reiger also expressed sympathy for May McQuade and described her as an "innocent victim" who he couldn't help feeling sorry for.